-Renting land to Lightsource for the generation of renewable energy can provide rural businesses with a predictable, steady income stream which can support the rest of the farming business and keep Ireland's food production going.
+Renting land to Lightsource for the generation of renewable energy can provide rural businesses with a predictable, steady income stream which can support the rest of the farming business.
+The increase in local farm incomes then helps to boost the rest of the local economy.